 The project is completed.

-January 2007: Approximately 200 community members attended the pre-design scope open house on Saturday, January 27 to learn more about station improvements, view sketches, meet the fire fighters, and tour the engine, medic unit, and ladder truck.
+- January 2007: Approximately 200 community members attended the pre-design scope open house to learn more about station improvements, view sketches, meet the firefighters, and tour the engine, medic unit and ladder truck.